 Paper 1 Geographical Themes (1 hour 45 minutes, 45% of the total mark) Candidates must answer one question from each section: Theme 1: Population and settlement Theme 2: The natural environment Theme 3: Economic development Paper 2 Geographical Skills (1hour 30 mins, 27.5% of the total mark) Testing the interpretation and analysis of geographical information, decision making and the application of graphical and other techniques as appropriate.
 The questions will not require specific information about places but will require the use of a map with a key.
-Paper 3 Fieldwork Related Questions related to fieldwork skills and techniques, either based on scenarios or coursework.
+Paper 3 Coursework (27.5% of the total mark) Fieldwork investigation and written report.